Disability Studies Courses

 - Email complete application for approval to Carol Britton Laws, PhD, MSW; Disability Studies Coordinator at email@example.com.

 The Disability Studies Certificate students, also considered IHDD Trainees, are linked into a national network of Interdisciplinary Trainees through IHDD’s affiliation with The Association of University Centers on Disability (AUCD).
 This network provides students with an opportunity to connect with the other 4,000 trainees nationally as well as to participate in events, access resources, develop their leadership skills and social network skills to build their future careers.
 Find out more at the Association of University Centers on Disabilities trainees page.

 Graduating with the IHDD Disability Studies Certificate will:

-For students in disability-related fields, you will increase your understanding of the social context of disability that extends beyond the boundaries of specific professions, and increase your capacity to work collaboratively with people with disabilities and their families, advocates, and professionals in multiple fields.
+- Increase understanding of the social context of disability that extends beyond the boundaries of specific professions, and increase your capacity to work collaboratively with people with disabilities and their families, advocates, and professionals in multiple fields.

 - Students with disabilities will have the opportunity to explore their identities as men and women with disabilities with a raised awareness of the history and value as a cultural group.
 They will learn from and work with recognized leaders in the Disability Rights Movement at the local, state, and national levels.